haxtheweb/edtechjoker/fa-23/week-5/README.md

 # Week 5: More JS Ecosystem shhhhhtuff
-- This is not react just loading into the index.html :) https://github.com/M18ab/react-app/blob/main/public/index.html
-- Many of you didn't get it working
 - This was rough... by design.
+23/59 submissions, only a handful that got it working
+- vanilla vs platforms specific identification was decent, probably 70% success rate from what I saw
+  - this comes with just reviewing code and googl'ing for parts of code in docs to understand differences
+  - you also start to see some things over and over again and realize it's built in
-- Now, we'll use working examples from people who did, to learn about all 3 and slow down (slightly)
+- Now, we'll use working examples from people who did, to learn about all 4 and remediate

 ## Common issues / general feedback
+- https://github.com/elmsln/edtechjoker/blob/master/common-issues.md - this common issues document should help with the most common beginner issues when doing front end development
 - "error when running `npm start`" - npm command must be run from the project root.
 Clone the project, you have to be in that directory to run commands
-- VueJS deployment on vercel needed to be the VueJS + Vite; this came up in class.
 - Ensure you mark your repos public on github.
 Private repos we can't see and can't be graded.
 Verify your work is public so it can be reviewed
 - "Should I run commands from inside VSCode or terminal window?"
 USUALLY it doesn't matter, but if you have an issue running a command from inside VSCode, make sure you attempt in another window just to rule that out